 The log_stderr() function is only used if the standard error does not correspond to a tty device.
 It is called whenever data can be read from the command but before it is written to the standard error.
 This allows the plugin to reject data if it chooses to (for instance if the output contains banned content).
-Returns 1 if the data should be passed to the user, 0 if the data is rejected (which will terminate the running command) or -1 if an error occurred.
+Returns 1 if the data should be passed to the user, 0 if the data is rejected (which will terminate the command) or -1 if an error occurred.

-- buf The buffer containing command output. - len The length of buf in bytes.
+buf The buffer containing command output.